This is a stroll around central Dublin, concentrating on places that are associated with James Joyce or with the characters in his novels and stories.

 Not only is Sweny’s Pharmacy still there, it has changed little and still has its black-and-white exterior and an interior crammed with potions and vials.

-And yes, you can still buy handlotion and lemon soap!
+And yes, like Bloom, you can buy handlotion and lemon soap!

 Q. Merrion Square